If there’s something you need that isn’t here, please, send me mail…

 Currently I’m offering customized consulting for individuals and small groups of presenters, with focus on planning your presentation, the use of software in creating compelling slides, and effective performing in front of an audience.

-Around a decade ago I started the Official PowerPoint Team Blog, which became a model for blogging in Microsoft’s Office product teams.
+Over a decade ago I started the Official PowerPoint Team Blog, which became a model for blogging in Microsoft’s Office product teams.
 And three years later, I still have more blog entries than just about any other single blogger still working there.

 Now I blog for myself, but there’s a continued focus in writing about presenting excellence.
 How to avoid death by PowerPoint and compel your audience through tightly crafted, well thought-through, visual communications.